Intervention/docs/image/v4/modifying-images/animations.md

 However, the GD driver uses additional resources as it does not support animation out of the box.

-If you are loading images without the intention of processing the animation at all, this step can be [disabled beforehand in the Image Manager](/v4/basics/configuration-drivers) configuration to save resources.
+If you don't intend to process the animation, this step can be [disabled beforehand in the Image Manager](/v4/basics/configuration-drivers) configuration to save resources.

 ## Create Animations